oldm/OldMan/docs/quickstart.rst

     alice.save()
     bob.save()

 That's it.
 Have you seen many IRIs?
-Only for the blog.
+Only one, for the blog.
 Let's look at them::

     >>> alice.id